pupil-labs/pupil-docs/src/invisible/getting-started/understand-the-ecosystem.md

 All data generated by Pupil Invisible can be monitored in real-time using the Pupil Invisible Monitor app.
 To access the app simply visit `pi.local` in your browser while being connected to the same WiFi network as the Companion device.

-It allows you to stream scene video and gaze data as well as to remote control the Companion app to start/stop recordings and save events.
+It allows you to stream scene video and gaze data as well as to remotely control the Companion app to start/stop recordings and save events.
 This way you can fully control and monitor an ongoing recording session without having to directly interact with the Companion device carried by the subject.

 ## Real-Time API
 All data generated by Pupil Invisible is accessible to developers in real-time via our **Real-Time API**.
 Similar to the Pupil Invisible Monitor app, it allows you to stream data, remotely start/stop recordings and save events.
 The only requirement is that the Companion device and the computer using the API are connected to the same WiFi network.

-This enables you to implement HCI applications with Pupil Invisible or to streamline your experiments by remote controlling your devices and saving events automatically.
+This enables you to implement HCI applications with Pupil Invisible or to streamline your experiments by remotely controlling your devices and saving events automatically.

 Check-out out our [real-time API tutorial](/invisible/getting-started/real-time-api) to learn more!

-To see concrete usage examples, see our how-tos:
+For concrete usage examples, see our how-tos:
 - [Implement HCI Applications with Screen Tracking](/invisible/how-tos/applications/implement-hci-applications-with-screen-tracking)
 - [Track your Experiment Progress using Events](/invisible/how-tos/applications/track-your-experiment-progress-using-events)

 ## 3rd Party Integrations
-A range of software integrations is available for Pupil Invisible recordings, including compatibility with e.g. the [iMotions](https://imotions.com/) and [Blickshift](https://www.blickshift.com/?lang=de) software.
+A range of software integrations are available for Pupil Invisible recordings, including compatibility with e.g. [iMotions](https://imotions.com/) and [Blickshift](https://www.blickshift.com/?lang=de) software.
 You can find a full list of official partners [here](https://pupil-labs.com/partners-resellers/).

 Further, there are many open-source projects available built by the community.
 Join our [Discord](https://pupil-labs.com/chat) server and ask people to point you in the right direction for your project!